Hotragn/AutoWCEBleedGen-Challenge/README.md

 The weight files and results i.e., confusion matrix, precision, recall, F1 confidence score curve and validation images used can be found in train11 folder in detailed.<br><br><br>
 Test dataset results for 1 and 2 datasets can be found and downloaded from here: <br>
 "https://github.com/Hotragn/AutoWCEBleedGen-Challenge/blob/main/Test%20Dataset%20Predicted%20Results.xlsx"
+<br> As per test datasets given and the results show the different classes with respect to bleeding and non-bleeding and these have been stored in an xlsx file.

 <br>
 Direct link for metrics:<br>